DmitriBogdanov/UTL/docs/module_parallel.md

 using namespace utl;

-// Launch the computation asynchronously and get its future auto future = parallel::task_with_future(some_heavy_computation, 10);
+// Launch asynchronous computation auto future = parallel::awaitable_task(some_heavy_computation, 10);

-// ... do some other work in the meantime ...
+// ... do some work in the meantime ...

+// Await the result
-// Get the value from std::future, this will wait until the task is finished const double result = future.get();
+const double result = future.get();

 assert( result == 42 );